 Plinabulin is investigational and not FDA approved.

-Plinabulin, a first-in-class stem cell modulator, binds in the vicinity of the colchicine binding domain of β-tubulin in αβ-tubulin heterodimers, at a site and with kinetics distinct from other tubulin targeting agents (La Sala 2019).
+Plinabulin, a first-in-class selective immunomodulating microtubule-binding agent (SIMBA), binds in the vicinity of the colchicine binding domain of β-tubulin in αβ-tubulin heterodimers, at a site and with kinetics distinct from other tubulin targeting agents (La Sala 2019).

 By binding to tubulin, plinabulin releases the immune defense protein, GEF-H1, that activates a signaling transduction pathway, leading to dendritic cell maturation and its innate and adaptive immune activity (Kashyap 2019).

 While plinabulin has the potential to directly kill cancer cells (Singh 2011), plinabulin also has the potential to increase maturation of dendritic cells (Kashyap 2019), resulting in increased antigen presentation and T-cell activation, which potentially contributes to its anticancer effects.